Consistency of Lloyd's Algorithm Under Perturbations: Applications

 Suppose we observe $\{\mvX_t\}_{t\in [T]}$ for some $T \in \bbZ$.
-Then the loading matrix can be estimated using PCA which under certain assumptions on the model can be shown to have a uniform estimation bound with high probability in the sense of \eqref{E2_bound}.
-More precisely, let $\wh\mvgS_{X} = \wh\mvQ \wh\mvD \wh\mvQ^{\top}$ be the eigendecomposition of the sample covariance matrix where $\wh\mvQ$ consists of the orthogonal eigenvectors and the diagonal matrix $\wh\mvD$ consists of the respective eigenvalues, in decreasing order.
-Let $\wh\mvQ_r$ be the $d\times r$ matrix of the $r$ eigenvectors of $\wh\mvgS_X$ associated with the $r$ largest eigenvalues forming a diagonal matrix $\wh\mvD_r$.
+The loading matrix can then be estimated using PCA.
+Under suitable assumptions, the PCA estimator satisfies a uniform high-probability error bound of the form \eqref{eqn:model}.
+More precisely, let $\wh\mvgS_{X} = \wh\mvQ \wh\mvD \wh\mvQ^{\top}$ be the eigendecomposition of the sample covariance matrix where $\wh\mvQ$ consists of the orthogonal eigenvectors and the diagonal matrix $\wh\mvD$ consists of the respective eigenvalues, in a decreasing order.
+Let $\wh\mvQ_r$ denote the $d\times r$ matrix of the $r$ leading eigenvectors of $\wh\mvgS_X$ associated with the $r$ largest eigenvalues forming a diagonal matrix $\wh\mvD_r$.
 Then, the PCA estimators are given by